Raghav14200/charity/readme.txt

-Open index.html present in html folder to view the project
+Open index.html to view the project